 I never know what to call people who are doing one of my courses; student? customer?
 I think I will settle on reader.

 Anyway, I got a nice email from one of my readers which went something like this;

 I was particularly struck by one section of this video, one of the ‘complete the following sentence exercises ‘My purpose is to…’ I must admit I was quite intimidated by it.
 It was very difficult to answer . . . . .

 I have never set out to help anyone find a job.
 I figure you can manage that on your own.
-This site and everything I write here or in my courses is dedicated to one thing – Helping you land your ideal job.
+This site and everything I write here or in my courses is dedicated to one thing – Helping you land your ideal job one of them is make a crossword puzzle an option to create solutions, create a custom crossword using your questions and answers, then print unmarked copies ready to be completed by your students.
 I believe finding purpose in your work is a critical component of your ideal job.

 Most of my readers are pretty smart.
 In fact some of them are very smart.
 They are experienced too and I always worry about telling you how to suck eggs, but this only goes to make my point all the better.
 If figuring out your ideal job was easy, you would all have done it by now.
 If finding purpose was easy you would have done so already.
 God knows you are more than smart enough.

 But the reality is most people have never figured it out.
 I very rarely come across someone who knows exactly what it is they want to do and why.
 And that’s the nub of it.
 I know at times it can feel like everyone else knows what they are doing but believe me, they don’t.
 For example I knew a guy that was working as a math teacher but then he found his passion at fashion, so he now sell clothes in the best Fifth Collection Louis Vuitton shop.